At least seven dead in Peru landslide

 TV images showed water and mud rushing over the town's sloped streets and a distraught woman waving a picture of a missing girl.

-The main road connecting Lima to the centre of Peru, a top global producer of copper and gold, remained blocked since Monday, police said.
+The main road connecting Lima to the center of Peru, a top global producer of copper and gold, remained blocked since Monday, police said.

-The landslide destroyed 65 houses and rendered another 45 unliveable, said Indeci.
+The landslide destroyed 65 houses and rendered another 45 unlivable, said Indeci.

 Landslides and avalanches in Peru, mainly in rural towns in the Andes and Amazon, have killed 28 people and destroyed 1,245 houses so far this year, according to Indeci.